hanxiao/demo-poems-ir/README.md

 | `make deploy_query` | Deploy the stack described in `demo-poem-query.yml` for query |
 | `make deploy_index` | Deploy the stack described in `demo-poem-index.yml` for index |

+## Next steps

+There are many ways to improve the quality of search results.
+To name a few,

+- **Score function**: right now the demo is using the average of all chunks' scores as the final relevance score.
+This can be improved by using more sophisticated scoring functions [as listed here](http://doc.gnes.ai/en/latest/api/gnes.score_fn.html).
+- **Encoder**: instead of using pytorch-transformers or Flair, you can customize or build your new encoder pipeline.
+See how we build our own Flair [in this demo](flairencode/my_flair.py) and import it into GNES using [`--py_path`](flairencode/Dockerfile).
+- **Preprocessor**: this demo split a document into chunks using punctuations (the default behavior of `SentSplitPreprocessor`), you may   customize it as well.

+If you find any interesting results, please feel free to contribute.

+> We are considering using this demo as a part of integration test and add it to the CICD pipeline of [GNES master](https://github.com/gnes-ai/gnes).
+So we may keep the master branch of this demo as simple as possible

 ## Troubleshooting